Applied Adult Social Work

 We have developed this suite of modules, in collaboration with South Yorkshire Teaching Partnership (SYTP), to meet the professional development needs of Social Workers, Managers and other professionals working in adult social care.
 The aim is to ensure your continuous development of knowledge and skills as professionally capable, reflective and analytical practitioners.

-You will have the opportunity to study assessed modules as well as participate in non-credit bearing online masterclasses and a one-day conference.
+You will have the opportunity to study assessed modules as well as participate in non-credit bearing online masterclasses.
 These can be tailored to suit your specific CPD needs, whether that is applying for just one module or several events.
 The programme up to July 2023 will be extended for the autumn with additional modules added.

 Applied Adult Social Work Law 1 (credit-bearing)